milosdjurica/mvp-treasury-vester/README.md

 # Important Security Fix

 1. Critical error in `setRecipient()` function.
-In the current implementation everyone is allowed to make themselves a recipient.
+In the old implementation everyone is allowed to make themselves a recipient.
 This is probably not desired behavior.
-Probably should be changed so that only the previous recipient can give this role to someone else.
+I changed the code so that only the previous recipient can give this role to someone else.

 ```javascript
     function setRecipient(address recipient_) public {